zulhilmizainuddin/multipart-download/README.md

 If the `saveDirectory` parameter is provided, the downloaded file will be saved to the `saveDirectory`.
 If the `saveDirectory` parameter is not provided, the downloaded file will not be saved.

+If the `fileName` parameter is provided, the downloaded file will be renamed to `fileName`.
+If the `fileName` parameter is not provided, the downloaded file will maintain its original file name.

 #### Event: 'data'
 - `data` &lt;string&gt; | &lt;Buffer&gt; Chunk of data received